SinaMirrazavi/QP_IK_solver/README.md

 CVXGEN http://cvxgen.com/docs/index.html **(Due to the license, I needed to remove CVxgen, please follow the steps in the mentioned webpage to get the CVxgen files.)**

+VERY Very important NOTE: This package will not work without CVXGEN!
+You must the files and put them in a folder named cvxgen.
 # Features:

 - Handling the kinematic constraints of the robots.